 Our projects consistently lead to positive social, health and creative outcomes for partner organisations, participants and communities.

-Through involvement in our activities, private sector, non government and government organisations have found new ways of engaging with communities, attained a higher level of visibility and in many cases, have incorporated fresh creative paradigms to achieving their core business.
+Through involvement in our activities, private sector, non government and government organisations have found new ways of engaging with communities, attained a higher level of visibility and in many cases, have incorporated fresh creative paradigms to achieving their organisational goals.

 Participants have reported new levels of self confidence, communication skills, positive well being and feelings of interpersonal and community connectedness.

 Whether a community was defined by geography, ability, cultural or ethnic background, age or levels of well being, specific communities have reported they have been able to express their stories and feel that they are better understood across the society.